AdaCore/gnatstudio/docs/users_guide/editing.rst

   macro.
 All macro-related actions are found in the Key Shortcuts section of the preferences dialog.

-  First, tell GPS that it should start recording the keys you are pressing via the :menuselection:`Macro Start Keyboard` action.
+  First, tell GNAT Studio that it should start recording the keys you are pressing via the :menuselection:`Macro Start Keyboard` action.
 This only records keyboard events, not mouse events.
-GPS keeps recording the events until you select call the :menuselection:`Macro Stop` action.
+GNAT Studio keeps recording the events until you select call the :menuselection:`Macro Stop` action.

   In Emacs mode, macro actions are bound to :kbd:`control-x (`, :kbd:`control-x )` and :kbd:`control-x e` key shortcuts.
 For example, you